DataDog/hiring-engineers/answers.md

 ## Collecting Metrics:
 #### 1. Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog

-Tags provide the ability to easier query and correlate machines and metrics in Datadog.
+Tags provide the ability to easily query and correlate machines and metrics in Datadog.
 These can be configured automatically through Integrations, or manually though the Configuration file/GUI.

 1.1 To add tags manually in the Agent config file, you first locate the .yaml config file for your platform [Datadog Docs - agent usage](https://docs.datadoghq.com/agent/basic_agent_usage/)